top of page

 What is the situation regarding insurance?

-It is the sole responsibility of you, the individual artist to ensure you have public liability insurance cover in place during all North Norfolk Studios events, as well as other exhibition events.
-Here are two companies that may be able to help:
+It is the sole responsibility of you, the individual artist, to ensure you have public liability insurance cover in place during all North Norfolk Studio events in which you participate.
+Two companies that can help are:

 A-N is a public liability insurance provider offering annual cover.
 Find them at www.a-n.co.uk